fedora-infra/python-fedora/doc/service.rst

 the the list of groups that each of them are in you can pass in the list of people and let your template reference the relation properties to get the groups.
-This is extremely convenient for templates but has a negative effect when returning json.
+This is extremely convenient for templates but has a negative effect when returning JSON.
 Namely, the default methods for marshalling SQLAlchemy_ objects to JSON only return the attributes of the object, not the relations that are linked to it.
 So you can easily run into a situation where someone querying the JSON data for a page will not have all the information that a template has access to.

-SABase fixes this by allowing you to specify relations that your SQLAlchemy_ backed objects should marshall as json data.
+SABase fixes this by allowing you to specify relations that your SQLAlchemy_ backed objects should marshall as JSON data.

 Further information on SABase can be found in the API documentation::